Links for Chinese Seal Carving

 - University of California, Merced, CA

-- To quote from their web page, “Mr. Jung Ying Tsao, a collector of Asian art, presented the [UC Merced] Library with a fourteen-volume set documenting a collection of Chinese seals.
+- To quote from their website, “Mr. Jung Ying Tsao, a collector of Asian art, presented the [UC Merced] Library with a fourteen-volume set documenting a collection of Chinese seals.
 The volumes contain drawings and carefully made impressions of the seals, which date from the Warring States Period (5th century BC) to the 20th century.
 The collection includes personal, official, and religious or temple seals … while we have little information about the individual seals represented here, these images are made available for research, teaching, and private study.”
+Note: unfortunately, as of November 2018, this valuable resource seems to be no longer available.
+Let me know if you can find a link.